othmaneechc/gee-exporter/README.md

 conda install -c conda-forge google-cloud-sdk
 ```

+## Generate CSV coordinates

+You can use the following website to generate GPS coordinates in a CSV file: https://www.savecoordinates.com/

 ## Credits

 This repository was developed as part of the Data+ 2022 project.
 Special thanks to Saad Lahrichi, who wrote most of the code in this repository.
 For more details, visit the [Data+ 2022 GitHub repository](https://github.com/zcalhoun/data-plus-22).